LEMON CURD LINZER COOKIES

 • Sift the flour into a large mixing bowl.
 Add the unsalted butter, granulated sugar, egg yolk, sour cream, and salt.

-• Preheat the oven to 350°F (175°C) and line two baking sheets with parchment paper.
+• Preheat the oven to 350°F (175°C).
+Line two baking sheets with parchment paper.

-• Cut out the cookies using a 2-inch round Linzer cookie cutter.
+• Cut the cookies using a 2-inch round Linzer cookie cutter.
 Then, use a smaller cutter to cut out the centers of half of the cookies (half of the cookies should have a shape cut out in the center, while the other half should remain plain).

 • Use an offset spatula to transfer the cookies to the parchment-lined baking sheet, spacing them about 1 inch apart.